Santa Monica High School: Marching band

 The Santa Monica High School Viking Marching Band is one of the oldest high school marching bands in the state of California.
 The marching band performs for home football games and for many school and community events.
-The band enjoys a long history of competing in parades and field shows, most notably participating in shows sponsored by the SCSBOA (Southern California Student Band and Orchestra Association).
+The band has a long history of competing in parades and field shows, most notably in events sponsored by the Southern California School Band and Orchestra Association (SCSBOA).
 In 2006, the marching band qualified for the first time in the SCSBOA 5A division championship.

 Samohi currently offers five concert bands, with the Wind Ensemble recognized as one of the most exceptionally talented high school bands in California.
 The Wind Ensemble performed at Carnegie Hall in 2007 and 2015, as well as Chicago Symphony Hall in 2013.
 In 2016, the Wind Ensemble was selected to perform at the California All-State Music Educator's Conference (CASMEC) in San Jose.
-All ensembles regularly perform in festivals, conferences, and invitational concerts.
+All ensembles regularly perform in festivals, conferences, and invitationals.
 The program enrolls over 300 students.

 Athletics

 Basketball

-Girls Varsity team won the 2010 CIF Southern Division 1 championship, defeating Summit High, 69–63.
-It was the first girls basketball title for SAMOHI; they went on to the Fourth Round of State and lost by two.
+The Girls Varsity team won the 2010 California Interscholastic Federation (CIF) Southern Division 1 championship, defeating Summit High, 69–63.
+It was the first girls' basketball title for SAMOHI; they went on to Round 4 of State and lost by two.

-Boys Varsity won the 2013 CIF Division 1A Southern Section Championship against El Toro High School 66–56 at the Anaheim Convention Center.
+The Boys Varsity team won the 2013 CIF Division 1A Southern Section Championship against El Toro High School 66–56 at the Anaheim Convention Center.
 They entered the Division 1 State Championship as a #1 seed, losing in the championship game, 73–57, to Pleasant Grove.
-They also made it to the finals of the 2010 CIF Southern Division 1 Championship, but they were defeated at the Honda Center against Luezinger, and they went on to lose in second round of state.
+They also made it to the finals of the 2010 CIF Southern Division 1 Championship, but they were defeated at the Honda Center against Luezinger, and they went on to lose in round 2 of state.

 Cross country

-The cross country team informally known as the "XC team" is composed of freshmen, sophomores, juniors and seniors.
-As of 2019, the Cross-country team competes in division 1 of CIF.
+The cross country team, informally known as the "XC team", is composed of freshmen, sophomores, juniors, and seniors.
+As of 2019, the cross-country team competes in division 1 of CIF.

 Wrestling

 The wrestling team won the CIF State Championship in 1986.
 Also won the CIF State Championship in 152 lb weight class in 2007.
-For the past 7 years, the team has qualified individuals for the Southern Section CIF Masters and CIF State Championships.
+For the past seven years, the team has qualified individuals for the Southern Section CIF Masters and CIF State Championships.

 Softball

-The lady Vikings have been undefeated in league games since 2004.
-In 2010 and 2014 the lady Vikings won CIF division IV southern section.
+The Lady Vikings have been undefeated in league games since 2004.
+In 2010 and 2014, the Lady Vikings won CIF Division IV Southern Section.

 Color guard

 Samohi's color guard and winter guard team performs in shows sponsored by Winter Guard International and Winter Guard Association of Southern California (WGASC).
-Originally a joint drill team with Santa Monica College named the "Coronettes", the team utilizes both wooden guns and flags in their routines that are featured during halftime of every home football game.
+Originally a joint drill team with Santa Monica College named the "Coronettes", the team uses both wooden guns and flags in its routines, which are featured during halftime of every home football game.
 Additionally, after three years of membership, each participant receives a varsity letter.
 The team won gold medals in the WGASC championships in 2014, 2015, and 2016.